absolunet/docs-node-ioc/src/docs/04_basics/01_configuration/en.md

 ## The config.grammar service

-To make sure that the configuration is mostly static and predictable, YAML files are used by default instead of JavaScript files, which may add dynamic values.
+To make sure the configuration is mostly static and predictable, YAML files are used by default instead of JavaScript files, which may add dynamic values.
 It is not recommended, but still available if you need it.

 However, some values are normally based on others, or on application core configuration, such as base path.